broadinstitute/warp/dockers/README.md

 ## <a link="trouble"></a> Troubleshooting

-If you have any questions or would like some more guidance on writing Dockerfiles please file a github issue in WARP.
+If you have any questions or would like some more guidance on writing Dockerfiles please file a [GitHub issue in WARP](https://github.com/broadinstitute/warp/issues/new).